Radial shock wave therapy

 We offer a variety of pricing options so you can find the perfect package for your budget.

-When it comes to tendon problems, trigger points can often also be found in the associated muscles.
-The tendon problems and overloading of the muscles are usually the result of overloading or incorrect loading.
-Such complaints can only be permanently eliminated by identifying and correcting the cause.
+Trigger points in the associated muscles are often found in tendon pain.
+Tendon pain and muscle strain are usually the result of excessive or incorrect strain.
+Such pain can only be permanently eliminated by identifying and correcting the cause.